Support us | Visit us | Contact us

 Please note that interviews for the fellowships will be held at the Royal Society.
 Applicants are asked to keep the second week of June free.
 Only applicants that pass the other stages of assessment will be invited

 Five Dorothy Hodgkin Fellowships are offered each year.
-The success rate last year was 8%.
+The success rate in 2013 was 8%.

 Read about researchers who have been awarded a Dorothy Hodgkin Fellowship: